 Beyond duration in the creative process, these wild stylistic shifts excite me even more.
 I’ve often said that the Beatles and Radiohead, and other artists that make whiplash creative turns, are, for me, models of an enviable creative trajectory.
 Rather than find a preferred subject, speed, method, style, etc. and stick to it, I’d rather it all be a hot and holy mess.
 A big old oak with gnarly branches, some stunted, some thriving.
 A long and winding road.
 Big twists, experiments, turns, failures.
 (Of course, these are much more profoundly bold moves for rock bands with millions of fans following their every move.
 No one’s watching me—so it’s a lot easier.
 Fine by me.)

 A few failed poems into this newest manuscript, in late September 2021—the work took a turn and spilled throughout all of October (oh, holy month, thank you, Universe!).
-Land Songs leapt out at me with what IT wanted, and so I listened: shorter poems, persona poems, land-based poems, and for me, for the first time ever, a book that is grounded by / inspired deeply by PLACE.
+Land Songs leapt out at me with what IT wanted, and so I listened: shorter poems, persona poems, land-based poems, and for me, for the first time ever, a manuscript that will be grounded by / inspired deeply by PLACE.
 By landscape.
 Ecosystem.
 Environment.
 By Iceland—a land I had a strong sense would be filled with poetry.
 However, though in a different style and voice, and though the poems are “spoken” by other voices, the book is also deeply personal, as usual, and most hopefully, universal.
-At 80 poems, which felt like a good, round number, I stopped for now—the month-long hose-rush had less pressure behind it, and I felt the distinct moment where the book stopped writing itself and I began writing the book—so I honored that, and decided to stop generating new work, and to focus more on editing.
+I stopped for now—the month-long hose-rush had less pressure behind it, and I felt the distinct moment where the manuscript stopped writing itself and I began writing the manuscript—so I honored that, and decided to stop generating new work, and to focus more on editing.

 And here it stands: a totally unplanned manuscript-in-progress, Land Songs, that erupted just as I was finishing the book I set out to finish during sabbatical.